VinnyChase28/upvote-app/README.md

     Task: Integrate state management within the Upvote component to handle its selected/not-selected state.
 This will likely involve using React's useState hook.

-    Task: If the application requires multiple UpvotesList components to interact or share state, set up a context or another state management solution.
+    Task: If the application requires multiple UpvotesList components to interact or share state, set up Zustand.

 ## Ticket CS-3
 3. Create the Upvotes List Component